Venu2791/Assignment10/README.md

 4) Checks README.md file formatting
 5) Checks if proper indentations are present throughout the python file
 6) Checks if any one the functions have capital letters used in their names
-7) Check namedtuple implementation of most common blood type
+7) Check namedtuple implementation of all calculations
-8) Check dictionary implementation of most common blood type
+8) Check dictionary implementation of all calculations
-9) Check namedtuple implementation of mean location
-10) Check dictionary implementation of mean location
-11) Check namedtuple implementation of max age
-12) Check dictionary implementation of max age
-13) Check namedtuple implementation of avg age
-14) Check dictionary implementation of avg age
+9) Check named tuple vs dictionary.
+If named tuple is performing better than dictionary implementation
-15) Check if stock low is less than or equals to stock open, which is less than or equals to stock close which is less than or equals to stock high
+10) Check if stock low is less than or equals to stock open, which is less than or equals to stock close which is less than or equals to stock high